alistairdunn1/gamInflu/Readme.md

 ## Testing and Validation

-### Comprehensive Function Testing
+### Function Testing

-The package includes comprehensive testing for all user-facing functions:
+The package includes testing for all user-facing functions:

 **Core Analysis Functions:**
 - ✅ `gam_influence()` - Object creation with all GLM families